Garabed Krikorian: Background

 In 1885, Krikorian established Jerusalem's first photographic studio, located on Jaffa Street in the historic center of the city.
 He collaborated with several colleagues, including Daoud Sabonji and Mitri, and later worked alongside his son Johannes Grigoryan (1885–1950).

 Krikorian specialised in portrait photography, particularly in the Eastern style, which was popular among both locals and visitors.
 His clientele included Jewish, Arab, and European residents of Jerusalem, as well as tourists attracted to the distinctive aesthetic of his work.

-Portrait Photography

-Krikorian became well known for his portrait photography, which was described as being in the "Eastern style."
-While the precise definition of this style is not well-documented, it likely referred to staged compositions, the use of traditional backdrops and costumes, and a focus on cultural representation.

-His portraits often captured individuals in traditional attire, emphasizing their cultural or social identity.
-This made his studio particularly popular among locals and foreign visitors who wanted to commemorate their time in Jerusalem with an image that reflected the region’s distinctive character.
-Unlike Western portrait photography, which often emphasized formal, European-style attire and settings, Krikorian's work embraced the diversity of Middle Eastern traditions, customs, and aesthetics.

-The popularity of his portrait photography also contributed to the growth of the photographic industry in the city, as demand for personalized photographic portraits increased among both residents and tourists.